-If any engine trouble should occur during the engine break-in period, immediately have a

-Yamaha dealer check the ATV.
+If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the ATV.

-Parking
+EBU20721 Parking

-When parking the ATV, stop the engine, shift the drive select lever into the forward position, apply the parking brake, and then turn the fuel cock to "OFF".
+When parking the ATV, stop the engine, shift into first gear, apply the parking brake, and then turn the fuel cock to "OFF".